 Others inconviencenced

 Start of Cleanup.
-First order of business was to open
+First order of business was to open the driveway to the outer world.

 Story of a tree.